UPDATED: Pickerington hires Violet Township's Greg Butcher as city manager

 At the time, Wiseman was recruited by Gray to come out of retirement.
 Previously, he served as Pickerington's service director from 1999-2005 and Westerville service director from 2005-14.

-Wiseman, who will turn 68 next month, said he has been mulling retirement and he’s confident Butcher will be a good hire.
+Wiseman, who will turn 68 next month, said he has been mulling retirement, and he is confident Butcher is a good hire.

 "I've been talking with the mayor for a little while now about what sort of exit strategy we should have," Wiseman said.
 "Even though I love working for the city of Pickerington, I'm ready to get back into retirement.